-A few 2015 MBC statistics:
+A few 2016 MBC statistics:

-This was our 8th annual LDS Merit Badge Clinic.
+This was our 9th annual LDS Merit Badge Clinic.

-69 different merit badges were offered.
+70 different merit badges were offered.

-888 Boy Scouts registered to work on 1960 merit badges.
-(That’s almost 900 scouts & 2,000 MBs.)
+940 Boy Scouts registered to work on 1,998 merit badges.

 The event is free, but we do ask Scouts to donate non-perishable foods for the local food banks.

+My staff is made up of both LDS and non-LDS volunteers.
 Although this event is sponsored by Latter-day Saints, it is open to all Scouts.
 The majority of Scouts attending this event are not LDS.

 Each year we have a few Scouts who are working on completing all the BSA merit badges available.
 There are currently 136 merit badges.
 The complete list can be found at http://meritbadge.org/wiki/index.php/Merit_Badges#List_of_current_Merit_Badges

 The purpose of our merit badge clinic is to provide advancement opportunities for Scouts.
-By working on merit badges, the Scouts learn to set and achieve goals, investigate areas of skill and knowledge that may well become their career, trade, or lifelong avocation, learn a bunch of new things, and have some fun.
+By working on merit badges, the Scouts learn to set and achieve goals.
+They investigate areas of skill and knowledge that may well become their career, trade, or lifelong avocation, learn a bunch of new things, and have some fun.
 We are happy to provide that opportunity to our LDS Scouts and our many non-LDS Scouting friends.

 LDS Merit Badge Clinic Director